home-assistant/home-assistant.io/source/_components/nilu.markdown

 ### Low

 Low or no health risk linked to measured air pollution.
-Outdoor activites are recommended.
+Outdoor activities are recommended.

 ### Moderate